psychemedia/middle-english-romances/sir-amadace.md

 The porter wold no longer dwell;
 Befor his lord on knes he fell,

-And seyd, " Sir/' to hym full sone:
+And seyd, "Sir" to hym full sone:
 "Sir, at the yate ther is a knyght,
 The feyryst that euer Y sey in syght,